 - A. Each member agrees to abide by the Articles of Incorporation, By-Laws, and Rules of the organization and to be subject to reprimand, fine, suspension, expulsion or any other disciplinary action by the Board of Directors, or action of an officer of committee to who the Board of Directors has delegated authority. - 1.
 The NMRA shall maintain a current infraction list at all times. - 2.
 Any contestant who appears on the Infraction List shall only be allowed to compete at one other NMRA sanctioned rodeo (to collect fine) until said infraction has been cleared. - 3.
 All monetary infraction penalties must be paid in the form of a money order, cashier check or cash. - 4.
 Rodeo Judges and Arena Secretaries shall post any infraction and fine which occurred during a rodeo performance or slack competition at all NMRA sanctioned rodeos immediately following the performance or slack whenever possible. - 5.
 Arena Secretary is responsible for forwarding to the NMRA office a complete listing of infractions from each NMRA sanctioned rodeo with their results list on the first business day after the rodeo and in the final rodeo books. - 6.
 The NMRA will honor any other associations "Cannot Enter List" and "Rule Infraction" penalties for a cosanctioned rodeo with said association. - 7.
-An infraction-listed member will have his/her points withdrawn from the time of the infraction until he/she has been reinstated. - 8.
-Failure by a member to clear infraction(s) at the conclusion of the fiscal year could result in disciplinary action by the Board of Directors with Suspension of member or non-member up to and including five (5) years. - All fines must be paid within 30 days from the time the fine was imposed.
-If the fine is not paid within the 30 days, the Board of Directors may take any action (doubling of fine, ineligibility, expulsion from membership) deemed necessary.
+An infraction-listed member will have his/her points withdrawn from the time of the infraction until

+- he/she has been reinstated. - 8.
+Failure by a member to clear infraction(s) at the conclusion of the fiscal year could result in disciplinary action by the Board of Directors with Suspension of member or non-member up to and including five (5) years. - 9.
+All fines must be paid within 30 days from the time the fine was imposed.
+If the fine is not paid within the 30 days, the Board of Directors may take any action (doubling of fine, ineligibility, expulsion from membership) deemed necessary. - 10.
+A person has thirty (30) calendar day to submit a written appeal regarding a fine levied against them.